CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-03.md

          ![](./media/modelevaluation(1).png)

-    - Open a new tab and Download the **https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/main/data/travel-qa.jsonl** JSONL file.
+    - Click on **https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/main/data/travel-qa.jsonl** JSONL file and Click on Ctrl A and Ctrl S to download and save it.
     - **Select the data you want to evaluate**: **Add your dataset (1)**, and select **Upload file (2)**, select the file that you downloaded.

          ![](./media/image-22.png)